-Increase public awareness around the importance of habitat restoration for wildlife and the relationship between additional habitat throughout the city to the Mississippi Flyway.
+Increase public awareness around the importance of habitat restoration for wildlife within the urban Mississippi Flyway.
 Signage will be developed for the pilot location to communicate information related to the site.
-It will also highlight the relationship the site has to the Mississippi Flyway and the importance the flyway has for migratory species.
+It will also highlight the fact that Minneapolis is entirely within the Mississippi Flyway and the importance the flyway has for migratory species.

-In addition to on-site information, there will be informational materials available in print and online to more broadly communicate to the public about habitat fragmentation, habitat expansion opportunities, wildlife, and connections to existing habitat corridors including the Mississippi Flyway area.
+In addition to on-site information, there will be informational materials available in print and online to more broadly communicate to the public about habitat fragmentation, habitat expansion opportunities, wildlife, and connections to existing habitat corridors including the Mississippi River.
 These informational materials will be shared through MPRB staff and communication channels as well as partner and community organizations.